homeylab/bookstack-file-exporter/README.md

 ```

 ### Authentication
-**Note visibility of pages is based on user**, so use a user that has access to pages you want to back up
+**Note visibility of pages is based on user**, so use a user that has access to pages you want to back up,

 Ref: [https://demo.bookstackapp.com/api/docs#authentication](https://demo.bookstackapp.com/api/docs#authentication)